GoInterject/GoInterject.github.io/wAbout/Financial-Report.md

   1. The report will typically run slower, but especially for larger reports.
 Tabular Reports reports, in comparison, are much faster and more efficient for reporting servers.
   2. The report will not allow detail lines to be added or removed automatically based on what data exists for the filters.
 Data Cells create fixed reports that require more maintenance.
-  3. Data Cells are not portable to non-INTERJECT users unless using the export feature to remove the special formulas like jCell().
+  3. Data Cells are not portable to non-Interject users unless using the export feature to remove the special formulas like jCell().

 You find that 90% of a company's needs are handled efficiently by Data List reports as first illustrated in this walk-through, and in many cases Data Cells are not needed at all.
 But for certain reporting requirements, Data Cells can be very handy.

 This completes the initial walk-through detailing interactive reporting.
-Later in this wiki, you will learn how to create reports and drills once INTERJECT has been integrated with ERP software.
+Later in this wiki, you will learn how to create reports and drills once Interject has been integrated with ERP software.

 ##  Related Links: